Cadrew/ocs-video-comparison/README.md

 # How it works

-The script is only compatible with Windows.
+The script works on Windows and Linux.
 The goal is to compare two videos using PSNR and MSE estimator.

 It can compare videos in the following formats: